A fully conservative and shift-invariant formulation for Galerkin discretizations of incompressible variable density flow: Fully discrete conservative method.

 \subsubsection{Properties of the fully discrete method.}

-This section is a fully discrete analog of Section \ref{Sec:semi-discrete properties} and aims to verify that the fully discrete method satisfies the properties of Table \ref{table:emac_mom}.
-Provided that the conditions of Table \ref{table:emac_mom} are fulfilled, all of the properties are retained at the fully discrete level except conservation of momentum and angular momentum.
-To conserve momentum and angular momentum, the term $\uumm$ should be discretized as $\uum$ instead but this will lead to a loss of conservation of kinetic energy.
-Additional techniques are required to conserve both kinetic energy and momentum and angular momentum.
-For example, recently \cite{Zhang_2023} used the so-called scalar auxiliary variable (SAV) technique to enhance their time-stepping scheme to be able to conserve both kinetic energy and momentum.
+This section is a fully discrete analog of Section \ref{Sec:semi-discrete properties} and aims to verify that the fully discrete method satisfies the properties of Table \ref{table:emac_mom}. \commentC{Provided that the conditions of Table \ref{table:emac_mom} are fulfilled, all of the properties are retained at the fully discrete level.}